Is 2022 going to be the year you finally make the leap to selling on Amazon? If so… welcome to the jungle.

 We don't just mean developing a branded experience.
 Any retailer will automatically need to distinguish themselves if they hope to survive in the marketplace—and selling on Amazon is no different.

 In fact, with features such as A+ content, HD video and DSP programmatic advertising, Amazon's marketing tools have never made it easier for a business to highlight their product strength.
 But it's also never been more competitive.

 Failing to trademark your name might seem like an oversight in a marketing strategy.
 But it's a common one.
 And without it, you don't just open yourself up to intellectual property theft.
 You fail to distinguish your business.

 No matter how straightforward the name of your business might be, take the time to review the trademark process with the US Patent and Trademark Office prior to your launch.
 It doesn't just help you to distinguish your brand from competitors.
 It can help deflect any potential IP theft in the future.

 Your Distribution Networks: Your Lifeline

-Ecommerce can present retailers with an even more critical dilemma than traditional brick and mortar storefronts: inventory.
+eCommerce can present retailers with an even more critical dilemma than traditional brick and mortar storefronts: inventory management.
 More specifically, balancing both the supply from your manufacturers and the demand from your distribution networks.

 You need a consistent production schedule.
 You need realistic sales projections.
 You need reliable distribution.
 And you need to understand the return on your own marketing efforts as well as your own sales and fulfillment channels.